andrewsjg/ssh-honeypot/README.md

 # ssh-honeypot

-A simple SSH honey pot written on Go.
-Designed to collect data on attempts to login to a generic SSH server open to the internet.
+A simple SSH honeypot written on Go.
+Strictly not a honeypot as it doesnt trap or jail anything, it simply collects data on attempts to login to a generic SSH server open to the internet.

 The tool runs an SSH server that rejects all login attempts.
-There is no session created it simply presents records the user name and password for later analysis.
+There is no session created it just allows a login attempt and records the user name and password  and source IP for later analysis.

 ## Features: